-Apply changes to return to the Path Configuration window and configure any other emulation parameters if needed.
+Click "Back to Path" on the top right of the screen to return to the Path Configuration window and configure any other emulation parameters if needed.

 Playback of the recording begins when emulation is turned on.
 When playback reaches the end of the recording, it restarts at the beginning and continues looping until emulation is disabled.